isihack/Plant-Disease-Detection/README.md

 - Transfer learning with pre-trained models like **ResNet50**, **EfficientNetB0**, and **MobileNetV2** proved effective for plant disease classification on the PlantVillage subset.
 - **ResNet50 consistently achieved the highest validation accuracy (95%) and superior AUC scores**, making it the most reliable model among those tested.
 - **EfficientNetB0** performed nearly as well, showing strong generalization with slightly lower complexity.
-- **MobileNetV2**, while lightweight, underperformed slightly in both accuracy and ROC-AUC, but remains a viable option for resource-constrained environments.
+- **MobileNetV2**, while lightweight, underperformed slightly in both accuracy and ROC-AUC, but remains a viable option for resource constrained environments.
 - Evaluation metrics and visual analysis confirmed that the models sometimes confuse diseases with similar visual symptoms (e.g., blight categories).
 - Data augmentation improved overall performance and helped mitigate overfitting, especially on EfficientNetB0.